-PPQ intends to allocate funds to each State in a fair and transparent manner.
-Each State needs to be able to predict the minimal level of Federal funding it will receive from year-to-year in order to plan surveys and acquire/retain a resource base.
-However, the CAPS program needs to be sufficiently flexible to address national priorities that may have shifted since pests were first being considered for survey due to new pests that may have been found, or specific direction APHIS may have received in the federal funding appropriations.
+PPQ intends to allocate funds to each state in a fair and transparent manner.
+Each State needs to be able to predict the minimal level of federal funding it will receive from year-to-year in order to plan surveys and acquire/retain a resource base.
+However, the CAPS program needs to be sufficiently flexible to address national priorities that may have shifted since pests were first considered for survey due to new pests that may have been found, or specific direction APHIS may have received in the federal funding appropriations.

-Funds to support CAPS are generally provided to State Departments of Agriculture and other cooperators through cooperative agreements, which are administered through the PPQ Field Operations office.
+Funds to support CAPS are generally provided to State Departments of Agriculture or the designated plant health regulatory authority in the State through cooperative agreements administered through the PPQ Field Operations office.
 The annual APHIS Pest Detection "line item" appropriation and PPA 7721 Goal 1 Survey allocations are the funding sources for CAPS and PPQ surveys.
 Funds from the Pest Detection line item and PPA 7721 Goal 1 Survey also may be used, in some cases, when pests are found that are new to the United States or are found in new areas of the country.
-However, The CAPS Program is focused on early detection, and these surveys, if approved, are not intended to intensively delimit the extent of spread of a pest around a specific infestation site.
+However, the CAPS Program is focused on early detection, and these surveys, if approved, are not intended to intensively delimit the extent of spread of a pest around a specific infestation site.